smuuf/jquery-idlecat/README.md

-# jquery-idlecat
+# idleCat

-SImple and lightweight jQuery plugin for user-presence detection.
+Simple and lightweight jQuery plugin for user-presence detection.